Yu-Group/simChef/vignettes/paper.md

-While `simChef`'s core functionality focuses on computability (C) -- encompassing efficient usage of computational resources, ease of user interaction, reproducibility, and documentation -- we emphasize the importance of predictability (P) and stability (S) in data science simulations.
+While `simChef`'s core functionality focuses on computability (C) -- encompassing efficient usage of computational resources, ease of user interaction, reproducibility, and documentation -- we emphasize the importance of predictability (P) and stability (S) in data science simulations (see [@elliott-designing-2024] for an in-depth discussion).
 The principal goal of `simChef` is to provide a tool for data scientists to create simulations that incorporate predictability (through fit to real-world data) and stability (through sufficient exploration of uncertainty) in their simulations.
 In future work, we intend to provide tools that can be flexibly tailored to a user's particular scientific needs and further these goals through automated predictability and stability summaries and documentation.

 # Acknowledgements